-It’s that beautiful time where once every four years the best of the best in international soccer meet up to throw down at the game’s highest level.
+It’s that beautiful time when once every four years, the best of the best in international soccer meet up to throw down at the game’s highest level.

 It’s no understatement to say that the World Cup is truly the pinnacle of professional soccer.

-From Germany’s 7 – 1 thrashing of Brazil at the Brazil hosted 2014 tournament, to England snatching two late winners at their own hosted 1966 tournament, the World Cup has something for every soccer fan.
+From Germany’s 7 – 1 thrashing of Brazil at the Brazil-hosted 2014 tournament to England snatching two late winners at their own hosted 1966 tournament, the World Cup has something for every soccer fan.